 Medically reviewed by Domonique Martin

 When the weather is hot and humid, it is harder for the body to cool itself.
 If your body heat rises too rapidly, or you lose too much salt and fluid from sweating or dehydration, you can experience a heat-related illness.
 Left untreated, extreme heat can cause serious health complications.
-Keep reading to learn the signs of heat illness and hydration tips to prevent heat-related sports injuries.
+Learn more about sports physical therapy treatment options.
+Keep reading to understand the signs of heat illness and hydration tips to prevent heat-related sports injuries.

 Extreme heat is defined as temperatures of 90 degrees F or higher lasting two to three days or more.
 The human body must work overtime to maintain a normal temperature in these conditions.
 If the body cannot cool itself, it produces and retains more heat than it dissipates.
 This is overheating.
 Overheating and dehydration can lead to heat-related illnesses.